Ronaldrex417/MPMC_SKILL-ASSESSMENT1/README.md

 # MPMC_SKILL-ASSESSMENT1
+# ARRAY OF N ELEMENTS AND DISPLAY WHETHER THE NUMBER IS FOUND ARE NOT FOUND
 ## AIM

 To write and execute an 8086 assembly language program to search for a given number in an array of N elements and display whether the number is FOUND or NOT FOUND.